SFDO-Tooling/MetaDeploy/CONTRIBUTING.rst

 Writing integration tests
 -------------------------

 For now, our Salesforce integration tests do not modify state on the Salesforce side; they only test that they *could*.
 As such, we don't need to generate scratch orgs to test against.

 Instead, we will use some stable testing credentials for a stable test org.
-If you are part of OddBirds, you can find them in keybase.

 Internationalization
 --------------------